mkuklis/pushcart/README.md

     id: 519f9471fb85da32f7000001
     token: eac3538e-07d3-485f-82a5-6e0e78866cc8

-Applications can then create messages by POST-ing to `/messages`
+Applications can then create messages by POST-ing to `/messages` and providing the app token:

     POST /messages HTTP/1.1
     Host: mypushcartserver.com